AT1XX/Drone-mission/README.md

 ## Simulation Software
 The Simulation will contain a digital render of a drone and a basic environment.
 The drone model will respond to user input in real-time, providing the operator with visual feedback.
-Depending on development, the simul
+Depending on development, the simulation will either be a standalone application or will be tied in with the Frontend (3) application